by Doc Quantum and Christine Nightstar

 Lefty Burkowitz, the Deadshot impersonator, passed out on the way back to Belle Reve Penitentiary.
 By the time Steel was able to get him medical help, Lefty had died of heart failure, his age and poor health having finally caught up with him.
 Learning only the most basic details about his death sometime later, Floyd Lawton would have a drink or two in Lefty’s memory.
 The henchman who couldn’t shoot straight had managed to go out a hero.

 The Senate Intelligence Committee hearings on the actions of Operation Liberty began in Washington, D.C., with Hank Heywood and Barton J. Reed bearing the full brunt of the abuse during the congressional hearings.
 Still, they managed to keep Arn Munro and the rest of the Suicide Squad out of it altogether.
-Instead, what was known of the entire incident was described as a super-villain attack by the Crime Champions, something that was given credence by the fact that the Archer, the Dart, Brainstorm, and Darkstar, along with the deceased Blockbuster, had actually been a member of the most recent iteration of that team.
+Instead, what was known of the entire incident was described as a super-villain attack by the Crime Champions, something that was given credence by the fact that the Archer, the Dart, Brainstorm, and Darkstar, along with the deceased Blockbuster, had actually been members of the most recent iteration of that team.

 On the subject of the bio-weapon, the senators were divided.
 Some held that Commander Steel and the others should be commended for saving the lives of all the people who could have died because the agencies had ordered the VRX-64 to be contained instead of destroyed over twenty years ago.